Burlington-Edison High School: Intelligent design controversy

 In 1997 it became known to the public that longtime biology teacher Roger DeHart had been teaching intelligent design in his curriculum through excerpts of Of Pandas and People and Inherit the Wind.
 This brought forth national attention and controversy.
 From 1986 to 1997, DeHart had subtly posed the intelligent design theory in the classroom.
 After parents of one of his students notified the American Civil Liberties Union, the group threatened to sue the Burlington-Edison School District if DeHart did not stop teaching intelligent design.
 The event sparked a large debate, and support groups for both sides were formed.
 DeHart was later reassigned to earth sciences, and in 2001 he resigned and took a teaching job at Marysville-Pilchuck High School.
 He taught there for one year before transferring to a Christian school in California.

 NJROTC

 The Naval Junior ROTC Unit at Burlington-Edison, also known as the "Tiger Company" teaches leadership, followership, and basic skills needed to succeed in the world today.
-Program advisors are Captain Bailey, USN Retired, and Chief Hull, USN Retired.
 The unit consists of 90-100 students on average.

 The class also offers many teams, including Color Guard, Drill Teams, Physical Strength, and Air Rifle teams.
 Each team competes monthly at a meet hosted by different local JROTC schools.
 Students on teams are required to show up each morning at 6:20 for practice.
 Drill teams practice on Monday, Tuesday, Thursday, and Friday; Color Guard practices on Wednesday.